Miles Johns: Early career

 Not long after dropping out of the college, a friend told him about an amateur fighting event coming up and Johns took a fight on the spot on three weeks’ notice.

 Starting his professional career in 2014, Johns compiled a 8–0 record fight mostly for Legacy Fighting Alliance where he won the LFA Bantamweight Championship.
 After accomplishing this feat, he was invited onto Dana White's Contender Series 18, where he won a decision victory against Richie Santiago, in the process gaining a UFC contract.

 Ultimate Fighting Championship

-In his UFC debut, Miles Johns faced Cole Smith on September 14, 2019 at UFC Fight Night: Cowboy vs. Gaethje.
-Johns won a close fight by split decision.
+In his UFC debut, Johns faced Cole Smith on September 14, 2019 at UFC Fight Night: Cowboy vs. Gaethje.
+He won a close fight by split decision.

 On February 8, 2020, Johns faced Mario Bautista at UFC 247.
 He lost the fight via technical knockout in round two.

 Johns faced Kevin Natividad on October 31, 2020 at UFC Fight Night: Hall vs. Silva.
-He won the fight via knockout in round three.
+He won the fight via knockout in round three by hocking and holding his opponent's glove to keep him in range.
 This win earned him Performance Fight of the Night award.